djensenius/2024-react-alicante/README.md

 # Welcome to the workkshop!

 In this workshop, we will dive into the world of code accessibility by leveraging Copilot, GitHub's AI coding assistant.
-Led by David Jensenius and [Alena Nikolaeva](https://x.com/alenanik11) from GitHub Copilot team, participants will gain practical insights into maximizing code accessibility while building React components.
+Led by David Jensenius and [Alena Nikolaeva](https://x.com/alenanik11) from GitHub Copilot team.

 ## Introduction